 About

 The 156 faculty and staff housing units under construction at App State’s Innovation District are part of the first phase of development for the project.
-Consisting of one-, two- and three-bedroom configurations in five multistory buildings, the units will help meet App State employees’ housing needs.
+Innovation Ridge, managed by Capstone On-Campus Management and Radnor Property Group, consists of one-, two- and three-bedroom configurations in five multistory buildings.
+These units will help meet App State employees’ housing needs amid housing scarcity and cost inflation in Boone.

 App State’s Innovation District initiative will bring together expertise across disciplines and facilitate collaborations on campus and with the communities throughout the region, extending the university’s mission of teaching, research and service, preparing the workforce of today and building the workforce of tomorrow.
 The project is expected to have a lasting and powerful impact on the entire region, broadening economic development opportunities across Northwestern North Carolina.
 Learn more about App State’s Innovation District project.

 This conceptual rendering depicts what the Phase 1 components of App State’s Innovation District might look like, once completed.
-The control building for the district’s zero-carbon energy system is displayed at left.
+The control building for the district’s energy system is displayed at left.
 Solar, wind and geothermal renewable energy technologies will power the district’s energy system.
+The STEM Academic Building, at right, is shown at full scope; construction of the initial phase of the facility began in April 2025.
 Graphic courtesy of Lord Aeck Sargent

 A conceptual rendering of an outdoor courtyard located between the multistory buildings that are under construction as faculty and staff housing at App State’s Innovation District.
 This housing is part of the district’s first phase of development.
 Graphic courtesy of Radnor Property Group